-My creative process begins with a photograph of a unique moment, usually taken during hikes and family outings.
-Many of these portrait quilts focus on unexpected poses and expressions made by family members.
+My creative process begins with a photograph of a unique, engaging moment, often taken during hikes and family outings.
+Many of my portrait quilts focus on unexpected poses and expressions made by family members and wildlife.

 I challenge myself to capture the essence of each subject in my fabric stories by revealing a fleeting smile or a casual wink or a shrug.
 Hard at Work exhibits a charged atmosphere because of the subject’s masculine stance.

 My more dramatic works reflect an evocative message I want to project to the viewer.
 Caged In shows a lonely elephant in captivity and is meant to raise an awareness of animal rights.
 The composition of a partial view of the animal emphasizes the bold, sad eye between the bars.